opencats/opencats.github.io/_posts/2014-06-06-june-newsletter.md

 permalink: /news/2014/june/
 ---

-Welcome to the first newsletter for Neovim, a project that hopes to give a new beginning to a text editor that we all love.
+Welcome to the first newsletter for opencats, a project that hopes to give a new beginning to a text editor that we all love.

 We asked and the [support was overwhelming][twitter-support]; the community